 Tools and further reading

-- See NHS England’s NHS Health and Wellbeing Framework to support you in creating a wellbeing culture in your organisation and also information on supporting our NHS people.
+- NHS England’s NHS Health and Wellbeing Framework can support you in creating a wellbeing culture in your organisation and also has information on supporting our NHS people.

 - Keep up to date with interventions and practical solutions on NHS England’s retention hub.

-- This resource is designed to help nurses, midwives and nursing associates recognise and challenge racial discrimination and by doing so, it supports staff wellbeing, physical and psychological safety.
+- NHS England’s resource on combatting racial discrimination against minority ethnic nurses, midwives and nursing associates is designed to help them recognise and challenge racial discrimination and by doing so, it supports staff wellbeing, physical and psychological safety.
 It also supports those in leadership roles to be inclusive leaders.

 How will you play your part?